csc301-2024-s/13-Engineers-Without-Borders/deliverables/D1/planning.md

     * Provide users with more accurate and/or informative data (what kind of data?
 Why is it useful to them?)
     * Does this application exist in another form?
 If so, how does your differ and provide value to the users?
     * How does this align with your partner's organization's values/mission/mandate?
+The traditional way of learning about issues surrounding global food supply and production require research, which is quite boring for middle school users and time consuming for high school/university students.
+Framing it as a game makes it fun and entertaining, and conveys EWB's vision to engineer a more sustainable future in a more engaging and interactive way.
+It will also help to reinforce EWB's reputation as one of the top leaders in education about international equity issues.

 #### Q4: What are the user stories that make up the Minumum Viable Product (MVP)?